Did you know that the bacteria in your body outnumber your body’s cells 10 to 1?

 However, this needs to be studied more before any recommendations can be made.

-Bottom Line: There is some evidence that the probiotic Lactobacillus gasseri can help people lose belly fat.
-This needs to be studied a lot more.
+Bottom Line: There is some evidence that the certain probiotic strains can help people lose weight, but this needs to be studied a lot more.

 Other Health Benefits of Probiotics